bjaysingh/Biswa.Jaysingh/README.md

 ### Claude Whisperer
 /whisper: a Claude Code skill that optimizes your prompt before it runs and gets better every time you correct it.

+### Next Gen HR
+More to come soon.

+### AI Powered Experiences for Real Estate Buyer/Realtors/Builders
+More to come soon.

 More projects coming as I get them ready to share.